martenframework/marten/docs/versioned_docs/version-0.1/templates/reference/filters.md

 ## `size`

-The `size` filter allows to return the size of a string or an enumerable object.
+The `size` filter allows returning the size of a string or an enumerable object.

 For example: